mushvig-niftaliyev/iba-table-app/README.md

 3) Cors for `cors origin policy bypassing

 # For the CLIENT I used
-1)React
+1) React
-2)TypeScript as main lang
+2) TypeScript as main lang
-3)Material UI for UI components (they look terrible, i know) 4)Lodash for deep object comparison
+3) Material UI for UI components (they look terrible, i know)
+4) Lodash for deep object comparison
-5)React-query (i have always wanted to try it and im amazed)
+5) React-query (i have always wanted to try it and im amazed)